 What to Expect at Auschwitz

-The Auschwitz-Birkenau Memorial and Museum is divided into two parts: Auschwitz I and Auschwitz II-Birkenau.
-Auschwitz I is the main camp and features exhibitions and preserved barracks.
-Auschwitz II-Birkenau is a vast area with ruins and remnants of the gas chambers and crematoria.
+The Auschwitz-Birkenau Memorial and Museum is divided into two parts: There was Auschwitz I and Auschwitz II-Birkenau.
+Auschwitz I Main camp has exhibition and remaining Barracks.
+Auschwitz II-Birkenau is a large area that contains areas that remained in ruins and the other of the gas chamber and crematoria.

 Guided Tours and Audio Guides